andyjgao/andyjgao/content/notes/faq.md

 **4-** This book is very well written and I would strongly recommend reading.
 It provides valuable insights backed by substance.

 **3-** This book is simply average.
-The book has valuable insights but may lack in delivery
+The book has valuable insights but may lack in delivery.

 **2-** This book lacks substance.
 There may be a few valuable insights.